 * Our drawing based on NEDO "Fuel Ammonia Supply Chain Establishment"

 Hydrogen engines are expected to become a new power source for automobiles.
 The components and development environment of gasoline and diesel engines, as well as the high level of expertise in internal combustion engines, can be diverted and utilized, and hydrogen engines have the potential to be less expensive than FCVs.
 Furthermore, hydrogen as fuel does not require the same level of purity as fuel cells, and is therefore being considered as a means of utilizing hydrogen.
-On the other hand, various issues must be solved, such as abnormal combustion and cooling loss due to excessive premature ignition, reduction of NOx emissions during heavy-load operation, and hydrogen embrittlement* of the engine.
+On the other hand, various issues must be solved, such as abnormal combustion and cooling loss due to excessive premature ignition and reduction of NOx emissions during heavy-load operation.

 In the field of power generation, the development of large-scale power generation system using hydrogen and ammonia as fuels, which does not emit CO2 during combustion, is progressing.
 In the future it is expected that power generation will be shifted to gas turbines of dedicated combustion, and in the meantime the mixed combustion power generation will be put to practical use to reduce CO2 emissions step by step.